DAY VISITS FOR PUPILS, STAFF & FAMILIES

 A well planned day visit can gently support the personal development and engagement of the whole school community.
 They can be delivered at our centres, school grounds, or a site nearby, and provide an opportunity to address emerging school priorities.

-And between February and Easter 2021, day visits at the centres are free to Sandwell pupils.
+And in Summer term 2021, day visits at the centres are free to Sandwell pupils.

 To help schools plan for the Spring term, and after the DfE guidance issued 2 July, we are offering day visits and outreach sessions designed to:

 support the rebuilding of friendships and social engagement